 Laura’s plan became a mishmash of crossed-off dates, arrows, and erasures.
 The further they got behind, the more the dates on the top of the pages taunted Laura.
 Not to mention that the plans had become virtually useless because they were almost caught up in some subjects but months behind in others.

-How could this practice that was supposed to have brought her peace become the single largest stress factor in her homeschool?
+How could this practice that was supposed to have brought her peace have become the single largest stress factor in her homeschool?